Vyral/kevin-clancy-recruiting/_posts/2018-08-13-are-you-losing-listings-there-are-3-reasons-why.md

 I recently spent a week in Vegas for a fantastic training seminar with Mike Ferry, and while I was there, I noticed something: **A lot of people want wealth and success, but few people want to put in the work to earn it.** Playing the slot machines is one thing, but working in real estate is another.
 As you probably already know, being a successful real estate professional requires a lot of hard work.&nbsp;

 So what happens if you’re already putting in the work but aren’t seeing the results you want?
-This is what I’ll be talking about today.
-Specifically, I’d like to highlight the three main reasons why you’re losing listings even going on numerous appointments.&nbsp;
+Today I’d like to highlight the three main reasons why you’re losing listings, even when going on numerous appointments.&nbsp;

 <br>**1.
 You lack energy.** There’s nothing worse than going into a listing appointment devoid of enthusiasm.
 Always show up prepared, excited, and with a smile on your face.